 Soul cakes are spiced biscuits traditionally made for All Soul’s Day.

-There are many recipes, some more like cake, but the common ingredients are currants and mixed spice and the marked cross to save your soul.
-This is a quick and easy version which can be made in under 30 minutes.
+There are many recipes, some more like cake, but the common ingredients are currants and mixed spices and the marked cross to save your soul.
+This quick and easy version can be made in under 30 minutes.

 Spooky Soul Cakes, The Original Halloween Treat

 - 3 cups whole wheat flour